Guide for authors

 Authorship

-Two minimum requirements define authorship:
+Two minimum requirements define the authorship:

 • Making a substantial contribution to the work, verified by the 'CRediT contribution statement'.
 Persons whose contributions are not deemed significant might better fit mentioned in the 'Acknowledgements' section.